dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 - Note that the above result is generated using SSD as the storage disk.
 Spinning disk could produce much lower performance in comparison to the SSD.

-## Longhorn replica size 2 vs size 3
+## Longhorn Replica Size 2 vs Size 3

 - The following graph illustrates the performance output as a result of using Longhorn volume with replica size 2 and replica size 3.